66733-0948-XX Erbitux 100 MG/50ML SOLN (LILLY)

 Cancer of the Supraglottic Larynx

-Occult Primary only as initial treatment as a single agent with sequential chemoradiation following induction chemotherapy
+Occult Primary Head and Neck Cancer only in initial treatment as a single agent with sequential chemoradiation following induction chemotherapy

 Treatment is ANY ONE of the following: